 How much money can I save with student loan refinancing?

-Most people refinance both their federal student loans and private student loans.
+Most people refinance both their federal loans and private loans.
 Why?
-The reason to refinance student loans is to save money and pay off your student loan debt faster.
-How much money can you save when you refinance student loans?
+The reason to refinance your loans is to save money and pay off your student loan debt faster.
+How much money can you save with student loan refinancing?

-This student loan refinancing calculator shows you how much money you can save when you refinance student loans.
+This student loan refinancing calculator shows you how much money you can save with student loan refinancing.

 Student Loan Refinancing: Bottom Line